 You could offer training to people or even create 3D printing courses to the growing number of people who are interested.

 Being able to design and print objects to requested specifications is a well sought after skill, and people are willing to pay you for such a service.
 Get really good at it and it can be a side hustle for years to come.

 9. Help Educate Your Children to be Technical & Creative

-Although 3D printing is in it’s infancy stages, it has great benefits in the educational sector, especially for the younger people out there.
-Many educational organisations such as schools, universities and hospitals have introduced 3D printing in many creative ways.
+Although 3D printing is in its infancy stages, it has great benefits in the educational sector, especially for the younger people out there.
+Many educational organizations such as schools, universities and hospitals have introduced 3D printing in many creative ways.

 There are many new learning possibilities with 3D printing, such as seeing actual designs from the computer come to something real and physical.

 Being able to interact with the finished product and show people what you’ve created is a special kind of opportunity for children out there.

 Everyone knows that children get excited when they can engage with practical activities.
 3D printing is exactly that, and it takes bored students away from the usual reading and gives them interest in education.

 3D printing isn’t the easiest thing to learn, but once you do learn it you can bet you’ll come out better at critical thinking and problem-solving.

 It is an activity that really trains your logic and brain power as well as the creative mind.
 Being able to 3D print objects of complex shapes and sizes has the effect of creating innovation and the possibilities that students can create are never ending.